-- 3. The owner/applicant submits a cover letter to the Region which includes the following information: - Total number and type of units proposed in the development (include a breakdown if the project is phased) and requested capacity assignment credit. - Brief description of how the proposed development will meet each eligibility criteria. - Signed letter from the local municipal planning official with signing authority which confirms that the local municipality supports the proposed development being considered under the Program and that they are of the opinion that the development meets the Program Eligibility Criteria No. 1 to 3 and 5 as outlined in "2.0 How Do you Qualify?".
-LEED® project registration (No. 4) will be confirmed by the Region. - Brief description of how the owner/applicant will achieve the program requirements related to the sustainability objectives outlined in the Program.
-There are both LEED® Canada for New Construction Requirements and York Region program requirements in order to receive additional servicing capacity assignment credits.
+- 3. The owner/applicant submits a cover letter to the Region which includes the following information: - Total number and type of units proposed in the development (include a breakdown if the project is phased) and requested capacity assignment credit. - Brief description of how the proposed development will meet each eligibility criteria. - Signed letter from the local municipal planning official with signing authority which confirms that the local municipality supports the proposed development being considered under the Program and that they are of the opinion that the development meets the Program Eligibility Criteria as outlined in the "2.0 How do you qualify?" on page 8. - Brief description of how the owner/applicant will achieve the program outlined in the program.

-Note: The owner/application shall notify the Region of any revisions to the unit count for the proposed development through the development review and approval process.
+Note: The owner/applicant shall notify the Region of any revisions to the project involving unit count as the project proceeds through the planning process.

 - 4. Regional staff provides a letter to the owner/applicant and the local municipality informing them that if the project meets the eligibility criteria, the project may proceed. - Based upon the proposed development the additional servicing capacity assignment will be calculated.
-The preliminary capacity assignment credit is effective within one year from the date the Region issues the preliminary capacity assignment credit notice.

-5. Upon acceptance into the Program, the applicant/owner is required to enter into a Tri-Party Agreement with York Region and the local municipality outlining the terms and conditions of the Program.
-The Agreement expires in five years after which time it is at the sole discretion of the Region to renew the Agreement.
+The preliminary capacity assignment credit is effective within one year from the date the Region issues the preliminary capacity assignment credit notice. - 5.
+Upon acceptance into the Program, the applicant/owner is required to enter into a Tri-Party Agreement with York Region and the local municipality outlining the terms and conditions of the Program.
+The Agreement will expire after five years, at which time it will be at the sole discretion of the Region to renew the Agreement.
 The Region will confirm the Capacity Assignment Credit to the local municipality through the Tri-Party Agreement.

 Note: Conditions of draft plan or site plan approval will include program related requirements.
 Participants in the Program do not "own" the capacity assignment credit earned through this Program.
-The credit will be extended to the local municipality to assign in accordance with their respective allocation policies.
+The credit will be extended to the local municipality to assign in accordance with its respective allocation policies.